AndrewEllis93/Print-Tuning-Guide/README.md

         - **ALWAYS** choose the lower value.
     - This requires some interpretation.
 In this example, I would choose about **0.055**.\
 *(note: mine may be higher than yours, I am using an Orbiter + Dragon HF.)*
+        - **Bowden:** The values I suggested above for bowden cover a very wide range of PA values (0-1.5), because each bowden setup can vary widely.
+Once you find a general range to work in from the first test, you may want to run the test again with a narrower range of PA values.

     ![](Images/KFactor-Print.jpg)
 ## Fine-Tuning and What to Look For